danielvartan/netlogo-shapes/README.md

 License](https://img.shields.io/badge/license-CC%20BY--NC--SA-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 > [!IMPORTANT]
 > Some shapes are derived from third-party sources and may be subject to additional licensing terms and conditions.
-Please review the attribution information for each shape before use.
+Please review the licensing information for each shape before use.

 The code in this repository is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0).
 Other materials are